elnobun/task-tracker/README.md

 - [x] Render the tasks to the DOM.
     - [x] Loop through the array to see if there are tasks.
     - [x] If tasks are available, show the tasks.
 Otherwise, display the message: "No task available."
+    - [x] Wire up the search functionality for searching tasks.
-    - [ ] Show the incomplete tasks left with message: You have ? tasks left
+    - [x] Dynamically Show the incomplete tasks left with message: "You have ? tasks left"
+    - [ ] Hide completed tasks by toggling "Hide Completed" checkbox